bgoonz/docs-collection/github/github/site-policy/github-insights-and-data-protection-for-your-organization.md

 ---
 title: GitHub Insights and data protection for your organization
-intro: '{% data variables.product.prodname_insights %} analyzes your {% data variables.product.prodname_ghe_server %} data.
-This data could include personal data of individuals in your organization who may have the right to understand how such personal data is being used.'
+intro: "{% data variables.product.prodname_insights %} analyzes your {% data variables.product.prodname_ghe_server %} data.
+This data could include personal data of individuals in your organization who may have the right to understand how such personal data is being used."
 redirect_from:
   - /github/installing-and-configuring-github-insights/github-insights-and-data-protection-for-your-organization
   - /enterprise-server@2.22/github/site-policy/github-insights-and-data-protection-for-your-organization
   - /enterprise-server@2.21/github/site-policy/github-insights-and-data-protection-for-your-organization
   - /enterprise-server@2.20/github/site-policy/github-insights-and-data-protection-for-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Policy
   - Legal